networknt/light-eventuate-4j/README.md

-# light-escqrs
+# light-eventuate
-A Event Sourcing and CQRS microservices framework on top of Light Java
+An eventuate framework implementation based on event sourcing and CQRS on top of Light Java